 Six-plus fighters were tracked by radar off Orfordness during the morning, three of which were heard on R/T, and direction-finding plotted their return to the Bruges area; they were warned of Allied aircraft between Calais and Koksijde.
 These aircraft were able to report a formation of 12 ships, three Motor Torpedo Boats (MTB) heading north at high speed and a convoy of 20–25 ships off Orfordness and photos were secured of Great Yarmouth and Lowestoft..
 The British thought this was probably a mission by 5.(F)/123.

 A Rotte (from 4.(F)/123?) was warned of Allied aircraft between Cherbourg and Abbeville between 1512 and 1622.
-Two shipping sightings were reported: a nine-strong westbound convoy in the Dover Straits and 16 ships stationary off Dungeness.
+TTwo shipping sightings were reported: a 9-strong westbound convoy off Portsmouth and 16 ships stationary off Eastbourne.
 A pair of machines from NAG 13 took off from Dinard at 1615 and were later seen on radar north of Morlaix.
 Air Operational Watch also recorded an evening reconnaissance over the Isle of Wight.

 Today’s destination for NAG 13 was the sea area off West Cornwall, two aircraft leaving Dinard at 1445.
 The British tracked them 50 km south of Start Point from 1550, inferring that they may have made an intermediate landing at Lannion or Morlaix.
 An attempt by 4.
 (F)/123 to cover Portsmouth was broken off in mid-Channel.